ckchew8/getting_and_cleaning_data/README.md

 ## 2. Code Overview:
 As reviewing 4 peers can prove to be a taxing task, I'll try my very best to smoothen the reviewing process.The code is written in a sections manner in a single script.
 Each section is preceeded with the main activity title.The main activity title depicts the purposes of the subsequent codes.

 Furthermore, each section of the code is tied back to the list of tasks defined in the Course project.There are 7 sections in total.The core 5 sections, 1-5, corresponds to each section of the list of tasks described in the Course Project page.
-EXTRA 1 & EXTRA 2 sections were written as an addition to automate the data acquiring and validating the script.
+EXTRA 1 & EXTRA 2 sections were written as an addition to automate the data acquiring and validating the tidy data file, "Tidy_Data.txt" without quotes.

 The following depicts the code layout: (Each section will be explained in detail in the following section.)